Jacobikinz/CICS-Consultant/docs/milestone1.md

 :--------:|:--------:
 ![](wireframes/faq.png?raw=true)|![](screenshots/faq.png?raw=true)

 The FAQ page has an accordion body whose titles are questions about the web application's functions.
-The questions' answers are avalible by expanding that section of the accordion.
+The questions' answers are available by expanding that section of the accordion.

 ## About